Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Starting off with a personalised salutation to the hiring manager

-- Introducing yourself and showcasing your relevant qualifications
+- A brief introduction of yourself and your qualifications

 - A statement of your interest in the position and the company

-Here’s an example an effective resume letter:
+Here’s an example of a resume letter:

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I am confident that I will make the ideal choice for this position.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced individual in [Your profession], I believe I would be the perfect candidate for this opportunity.

 Sincerely,